sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/archived-field-object/draft-pagematcher.md

 title: "PageMatcher"
 hidden: true
 ---
-Instructions for matching a page with a bag of words.
+TEST CHANGE Instructions for matching a page with a bag of words.
 Will resolve to the first line on the matched page [block:parameters]
 {
   "data": {